PeculiarVentures/ASN1.js/README.md

   * CHOICE
   * REPEATED
 * User can name any block inside ASN.1 schema and easily get information by name;
-* Using of native JavaScript types as an input for all ASN.1 stings and time types;
+* Using of native JavaScript types as an input and output for all ASN.1 stings and time types;
 * All types inside library are dynamic types;
 * All types can be initialized via static or dynamic way;